CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 But many teams end up overlooking .NET and C#.
 Some teams may even have an inherent bias against C# because of its "Micro$oft" roots *while fully embracing other Microsoft products like GitHub, TypeScript, and VS Code!* (the irony)

-In fact, C# is probably the most natural choice for teams that are already adept at TypeScript because the languages share so much in common.  ***Both TypeScript and C# are designed by [Anders Hejlsberg](https://en.wikipedia.org/wiki/Anders_Hejlsberg) of Microsoft***.
+In fact, C# is probably the most natural choice for teams that are already adept at TypeScript because the languages share so much in common.
+Both TypeScript and C# are designed by [Anders Hejlsberg](https://en.wikipedia.org/wiki/Anders_Hejlsberg) of Microsoft.
 Because of this lineage and the long influence of C# on JavaScript and vice versa, C# and TypeScript have actually been converging over the last decade.

 Many developers, engineering managers, and CTOs may have come across C# and .***NET Framework*** at some point in their career, but haven't looked at it since Microsoft pivoted to the open source ***.NET Core*** initiative (that yielded the open source, numbered .NET versions).
 Today's .NET is very different from *.NET Framework* of the 2000's.
 Let's start with a simple distinction:

 - `.NET Framework` - Win32 bindings, legacy, and primarily maintained supported for enterprise use cases.
 You'll see this as `.NET Framework 4.8.x`
-- `.NET 5`, `.NET 6`, `.NET 7`, `.NET 8`, `.NET 9`, etc - Modern, cross-platform .NET that runs on Linux, macOS, and Windows with x64 or Arm64 bindings.
+- `.NET 5`, `.NET 6`, `.NET 7`, `.NET 8`, `.NET 9`, etc - Modern, cross-platform .NET that runs on Linux, macOS, and Windows with x64 or Arm64 targets.
 - `.NET Core`, `.NET Standard` - Designator of the bifurcation point between legacy and modern (long legacy of terrible nomenclature from Microsoft...)

 ::: info What's in a name?